raelyard/ManyModels/slides.md

 ![Where Image?](images/experiment.jpg)

+Note:
+There is much to learn from the wisdom of the ancients.
+Those lessons are not presented as nonfiction tomes, though.
+Humans learn best from stories.

 ### How Humans Connect

 ![Where Image?](images/cain-abel.jpg)

-Note:
-Humans learn best from stories

 ### Coding Horror Wisdom